 Bringing the healing home

-Regular jaunts to Costa Rica for a curative dose of hydrotherapy don't exactly fit into my budget or schedule, so I'll be seeking out similar healing environments closer to home.
+Regular jaunts to Costa Rica for a curative dose of hydrotherapy don't exactly fit into my budget or schedule, but I can seek out similar healing environments closer to home.
 After all, we've got hot springs and waterfalls here.
-And of course we have forest, even though it's not the tropical kind.
+And of course we have plenty of forest, even though it's not the tropical kind.

 Anyone up for a trip to the mountains?